jic-dtool/dservercore/README.rst

 to have the datasets' metadata stored in a central server to enable one to quickly find datasets of interest.

-The dtool-lookup-server provides a web API for registering datasets' metadata and provides functionality to lookup, list and search for datasets.
+dserver provides a web API for registering datasets' metadata and provides functionality to lookup, list and search for datasets.

-When managing many groups data it can be useful to ensure that users can only access metadata associated with datasets stored in base URI's that they have been given access to.
-The dtool-lookup-server therefore provides means to manage users, base URIs and users' permissions on those base URIs.
+When managing many groups data it can be useful to ensure that users can only access metadata associated with datasets stored in base URI's that they have been given access to. dserver therefore provides means to manage users, base URIs and users' permissions on those base URIs.

-The dtool-lookup-server is consumed by the `dtool-lookup-client
+dserver is consumed by the `dtool-lookup-client
 <https://github.com/jic-dtool/dtool-lookup-client>`_, and the
 `dtool-lookup-webapp <https://github.com/jic-dtool/dtool-lookup-webapp>`_.
-Third party applications making use of the dtool-lookup-server have also been created, notably the `IMTEK-Simulation/dtool-lookup-gui
+Third party applications making use of the dserver have also been created, notably the `IMTEK-Simulation/dtool-lookup-gui
 <https://github.com/IMTEK-Simulation/dtool-lookup-gui>`_.